cqfn/astranaut/README.md

 * `--license` (short: `-l`), the file containing license information.
 This information will be added to the beginning of each generated file.
 The license information is required for the generated code to be validated by a code checker without errors.
-Default value is `LICENSE_header.txt`;
+Default value is `LICENSE.txt`;
 * `--output` (short: `-o`), output folder where files will be generated.
 Default value is `./generated`;
 * `--package` (short: `-p`), the name of the package that contains the generated classes.
 An appropriate directory structure will be built.
 Default value is `org.uast`;